 I did!
 While I mainly ran around in my Birkenstocks, having my Converse would have helped keep my feet from getting sore early on while exploring more of Nassau.
 Also, if your resort offers a variety of sports and activities to do, you just might need the sneakers for them – like rock climbing!

 GOOD: Celebrating a Special Occasion?
-Tell the Resort!
+Tell Your All-Inclusive Resort!

 It’s not guaranteed, but they just might help you celebrate!
 Breezes was fantastic and sent up a bottle of Rosé sparkling wine (how did they know that’s my favourite?!) and some cookies for Robin’s birthday.
 The staff also continuously wished him well during the entire weekend – not just on his special day!